-Degree description: Kettering College offers a Bachelor of Science in Health Sciences designed for those who want a bachelor's degree in healthcare management.
-The course of study is the equivalent of a four-year degree taken in three years full time.
+Degree description: Kettering College offers a Bachelor of Science in Health Sciences designed for those who want a bachelor's degree in a health science major.

 The Bachelor of Science in Health Sciences requires at least 120 semester credits, including general education, with at least 40 credits in the upper division.
 Required major courses and elective major courses must total at least 40 credits, with at least 20 credits in the upper division; 68 credits must be taken at Kettering College.